State of Our Climate

 There will be additional warming due to reduced efficiency of the land (forest) and ocean carbon sinks that have had the effect of buffering the warming by about 50%.

-Another source of extra warming results from fossil fuel emission air pollution aerosol cooling, a hidden source of warming unmasked with termination of fossil fuel energy.
+Another source of extra warming results from fossil fuel emission air pollution aerosol cooling, a hidden source of warming unmasked with air pollution measures and termination of fossil fuel energy.
 Recent air quality measures have reduced the aerosols.